Penguin-Scrolls/PenguinScrolls/README.md

 Existing long-text evaluation datasets suffer from several limitations: the scarcity of authentic long-document content, limited diversity in document types, insufficient coverage of real user needs, scarcity of Chinese-language data, and a deficiency of multi-turn dialogue data.
 These shortcomings weaken the correlation between evaluation scores on these test sets and the actual user experience.
 To address these challenges, we conducted an in-depth investigation into the needs of user groups requiring long-text processing, thoroughly understanding their demands.
 Based on the findings, We established a multi-level task classification framework oriented toward real user needs.
 Centered around this classification framework, we meticulously constructed a comprehensive long-text dataset named PenguinScrolls, covering various length ranges, document types, single-turn and multi-turn interactions, and multiple question types.

 Overall, the PenguinScrolls dataset encompasses four major categories of tasks—Information Extraction (568 items), Information Localization (278 items), Qualitative Analysis (324 items), and Numerical Reasoning (330 items)—amounting to a total of 1,500 single-turn data instances.
-Additionally, we have constructed XX long-text multi-turn dialogue instances, which, to our knowledge, constitute the first dataset of its kind.